george-hopkins/drgarbagetools/com.drgarbage.web/_posts/control-flow-graph-factory/2014-04-23-graph-compare.markdown

 });
 </script>

-For the detailed information about used algorithms please check our JavaDoc(here place the link)
+For detailed information about used algorithms please check our <a href="http://www.drgarbage.com/javadoc/core/doc/index.html">JavaDoc</a>
 [//]: # (-------------Links used -------------)
 [cfgf]: {{ site.url }}/control-flow-graph-factory/
 [cfgc-tdmc]: {{ site.url }}/control-flow-graph-factory/graph-compare-tdmc/